 This post may contain affiliate links.

-Easy Mango Bars Recipe
+Easy Mango Dessert Recipe

 This mango crumble bar recipe is an easy, one bowl, no mixer recipe that takes just minutes to make.

 I adapted the recipe from my Blueberry Oatmeal Crumble Bars and my Strawberry Oatmeal Crumble Bars.
 I simply swapped in Mango.
 I also have a Raspberry Oatmeal Crumble Bars recipe as well that uses raspberry preserves rather than actual fresh raspberries.

 The crust and oatmeal crumble topping are one and the same.
 I love recipes like this so there’s one less step and one less bowl to wash!

 The mango bars aren’t overly sweet and get lots of their sweetness from the natural sweetness of the mangos and mango flavor comes through in every bite.

 The bars are perfect as a grab-and-go breakfast, for brunch, snacks, or as a healthy dessert.
 They’re soft and tender, yet slightly chewy from the oats, and I just adore anything with a crumble topping.

 This recipe uses ingredients that you probably already have in your fridge and panty!
 This is also an egg-free dessert.